How Couples Can Minimize Retirement-Related Financial Conflict

 We see many couples continue with their old spending patterns in retirement, only to sacrifice their nest egg.
 This can be more destructive when one spouse is doing more of the spending (which happens a lot!).
 Resentment and anger can weigh on even the best relationships.

 Also, expenses may be reduced initially.
-However, boomers are at risk of their expenses going up significantly in their retirement due to inflation, medical, or long-term care expenses.
+However, people are at risk of their expenses going up significantly in their retirement due to inflation, medical or long-term care expenses (or all three!).

 Q: What are the main sources of financial conflict for couples?